TheTIW/UV-Static/readme.md

 This project is licensed under the [MIT License](LICENSE).

-# disclaimer, we did NOT make UV(Ultraviolet).
+### Disclamer
 We take no credit for the making of UV.
-We do take credit for the tampering and modification to make it Static.
-Please leave a small link for this github in credits or anywhere you please.
-Dm Kwazehn Or NC for Branching.
+Ultraviolet is made by Titanium Network, and therefore isn't ours.
+This is just a modification built to it to make it static, allowing you to deploy it on simple hosting platofrms like vercel, netlify, onrender static, and etc.